Brief History of Wisconsin

 The origin of the word “Wisconsin” is shrouded in mystery.
 This is the name of one of the major rivers of the state, but its etymology is debatable.
 The English probably borrowed from the French an erroneous interpretation of the word “miskashinshin”, which in the Ojibwe language means “place of the red stone.”
 There are versions that “wisconsin” means “large rock” or “collection of waters.”
 European Americans refer to Wisconsin as the Badger State.

-According to citypopulationreview.com, the state is located on the shores of two Great Lakes – Superior and Michigan, and the Mississippi River is its western border.
+The state is located on the shores of two Great Lakes – Superior and Michigan, and the Mississippi River is its western border.
 Wisconsin lies within the Great Plains, which gradually rise from Lake Superior to the south, to the uplands.
 The state is characterized by large tracts of mixed, ash and birch forests, as well as extensive agricultural land.
 The Wisconsin River Valley is the most fertile region of the state.

 Wisconsin is an agricultural region.
 It produces a huge amount of dairy products and cheese, which is why the inhabitants of the state are jokingly nicknamed “cheese heads” around the country.
 Due to the significant German community, the production of sausages and beer is also developed.